 We expect to continue to incur costs associated with corporate governance requirements, including requirements under the Sarbanes-Oxley Act of 2002, or the Sarbanes-Oxley Act, as well as rules implemented by the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, or the Dodd-Frank Act, the SEC and The Nasdaq Global Select Market.
 These rules and regulations have increased our accounting, legal and financial compliance costs and make some activities more time consuming and costly.
-In addition, we will continue to incur additional costs associated with our public company reporting requirements and we expect those costs to continue to increase in the future.
-For example, we expect to devote significant resources in the fourth quarter of 2019 and in future years to complete the assessment and documentation of our internal controls over financial reporting under Section 404 of the Sarbanes-Oxley Act, including assessment of the design and effectiveness of our internal controls related to our information systems.
+In addition, we will continue to incur additional costs associated with our public company reporting requirements, and we expect those costs to continue to increase in the future.
+For example, we devoted significant resources in 2019 and expect to continue to do so in future years to complete the assessment and documentation of our internal controls over financial reporting under Section 404 of the Sarbanes-Oxley Act, including assessment of the design and effectiveness of our internal controls related to our information systems.